gurvesh/peg-solitaire/Readme.md

 # Peg Solitaire Game

-An implementation the classic Peg Solitaire game using Python's Tkinter library for the GUI and Julia for the solver.
+An implementation of the classic Peg Solitaire game using Python's Tkinter library for the GUI and Julia for the solver.

 This is my first project for the [Boot.dev](https://boot.dev) course on Python.